Podcaster

 Caroline Stella is a trauma-informed writer and researcher focused on the intersection of law, psychology, and storytelling.
 With academic roots in legal studies and firsthand experience in advocacy, she brings unique sensitivity to stories where silence, shame, and power intersect.
 Broken Butterflies is her first full-length work and is the inquiry process, seeking literary representation.

-She lives in Florida and can usually be found with a legal pad, a strong espresso, and a list of questions nobody wants to answer.
-She plans to attend law school in Spring of 2026 to make a difference from within the legal system while growing her audience and coverage of the victims without a voice.
+She lives in Florida and can usually be found reading, listening to Taylor Swift, or watching Court TV.
+She plans to attend law school in Fall of 2026 to make a difference from within the legal system of Boston, Massachusetts as a criminal defense attorney while growing her audience and coverage of the victims without a voice.

 Stay Notified